Taty Castellanos: Early career

+As a youth, Castellanos was rejected by both River Plate and Lanús.
 Castellanos started his club career in the youth academy of Universidad de Chile.
 He made his senior team debut in the 2017 Copa Sudamericana against Corinthians playing 14 minutes.
 He then moved to Torque on a one-year loan in July 2017.
 While on loan, he scored two goals in 11 appearances and helped the club win the Segunda Division title and secure promotion to Uruguay's top flight.
 On 1 July 2018, his move from Universidad de Chile to Torque was made permanent.